quchen/quchen.github.io/README.md

 Magic Wood.
 Rainbow Rocket (8a, Fontainbleau) is a dream, but might be out of reach, but who knows!

+### Calisthenics

+I recently picked up calisthenics, which is a form of urban body weight exercise done on »a playground for adults« typically done outdoors on a rack built for it, consisting of lots of metal rods to pull up and down on.
+The people there are very friendly, helpful and non-competitive, but work very hard on impressive skills such as the front lever or handstand variations.
+I’m making good progress on learning the handstand, but front lever and muscle up will keep me occupied for quite a bit longer – but it’s fun, and probably very beneficial to my bouldering, where strength is my number one, pardon the pun, weakness.

+My long term goals are front lever, planche, and press to handstand.

 ### Gymnastics

 I’ve started doing gymnastics again, which I haven’t done for six years.
 Some